Alissa Nutting

-Alissa Nutting (born 1980 or 1981) is an American author and creative writing professor.
+Alissa Nutting (born 1980 or 1981) is an American author, creative writing professor and television writer.
 Her writing has appeared in Tin House, Fence, BOMB and the fairy tale anthology My Mother She Killed Me, My Father He Ate Me.
-She is an associate professor at Grinnell College.

 Early career

 Nutting attended Bloomingdale High School in Valrico, Florida.
 She received a bachelor's degree from the University of Florida and a Master of Fine Arts from the University of Alabama.
 At the University of Alabama, she served as editor of the Black Warrior Review.
-Nutting has taught creative writing at John Carroll University and the University of Nevada, Las Vegas.
-She currently teaches at Grinnell College.
+Nutting has taught creative writing at John Carroll University, the University of Nevada, Las Vegas, and Grinnell College.